Jerrydev01/alx-system_engineering-devops/0x05-processes_and_signals/README.md

-## Processes and signals In this project, I learned about handling process ID's and signals in Bash with ps, pgrep, pkill, pkill, exit, and trap.
+# Solutions to tasks on Processes and signals